karaokenerds/karaokenerds-requests-prep/README.md

 Prepare for bulk karaoke video creation, by downloading audio from YouTube and lyrics from Genius for [top requests on karaokenerds](https://karaokenerds.com/Request/?sort=votes).

-This was created with a single use case in mind -
+This was created with a single use case in mind - to make it easier for me to prepare for bulk creation of karaoke videos while I'm offline (e.g. on a flight or train).
+It makes it easy to bulk prepare the top X requests by votes, tips, views, spotify rank etc. so I can then do the actual karaoke creation in a focused batch without internet.

 ## Features